-Enhance access to opportunities in support of diversity, inclusion and belonging.
+Enhance access to opportunities in support of educational attainment and excellence.

-- Implement programs and initiatives that provide opportunities for career growth and advancement for faculty and staff. - 2.
-Enhance resources and support systems for students, including scholarships, mentorship programs and access to networks that facilitate success. - Organize inclusive events, activities and clubs that encourage cross-cultural interactions, celebrate diversity and promote a sense of community and belonging.
+- 1. Implement programs and initiatives that provide opportunities for career growth and advancement for all faculty and staff. - 2.
+Enhance resources and support systems for all students, including scholarships, mentorship programs, and access to networks that facilitate success. - 3.
+Organize a variety of events, activities, and clubs that encourage cross-cultural interactions and celebrate and promote GGC's rich global community.

-Fostering a culture of attitudes, values and beliefs that embrace diversity and inclusion.
+Fostering attitudes, values, and beliefs that embrace all cultures.

-- .
-Develop comprehensive diversity and inclusion educational programs for managers, faculty, staff and students to build awareness, skills and behaviors that foster an inclusive campus community. - 2.
-Foster a growth mindset towards diversity and inclusion by providing opportunities for personal development, discussing biases and encouraging continuous learning. - 3.
-Facilitate open and respectful dialogue, promote communication and create spaces for individuals to share their experiences and perspectives.
+- 1. Develop comprehensive educational programs for all managers, faculty, staff, and students to build awareness, skills, and behaviors that foster a global campus community. - 2.
+Foster a growth mindset by providing opportunities for personal development, open - 3.
+Facilitate open and respectful dialogue, promote communication, and create spaces for individuals to share their experiences and perspectives.

-Implement formal policies and practices that promote diversity, inclusion and belonging.
+Implement formal policies and practices that promote the global community.

-- Ensure fair and inclusive policies and practices that support all members of the campus community and foster a sense of belonging. - 2.
-Establish transparent pay practices that promote fairness, ensuring transparency in salary structures and decision-making processes. - 3.
-Ensure transparent mechanisms are readily available for reporting incidents of bias, discrimination and harassment.
-Regularly evaluate and share data on diversity and inclusion efforts to drive accountability and improvement. - 4.
-Evaluate recruitment and admissions practices used to attract a diverse pool of faculty, staff and students.
-Ensure diverse representation on selection committees and enhance strategies to mitigate biases in the selection process.
+- 1. Adhere to policies and practices that support all members of the campus community. - 2.
+Establish pay practices that promote fairness in salary structures. - 3.
+Ensure mechanisms are readily available for reporting incidents of bias, discrimination, and harassment.
+Regularly evaluate and share data to drive accountability and improvement. - 4.
+Utilize best practices to attract a wide variety of faculty, staff, and students to GGC.